joshiausdemwald/AutowiringBundle/README.md

 May '11:

-Supports inheritance by analyzing base classes.
-Technically, each @Service annotated child class is defined using a service DefinitionDecorator which holds a reference to the parent service.
+Supports inheritance by analyzing a services' base class.
+Technically, each
+@Service annotated child class is defined using a service DefinitionDecorator which holds  a reference to the parent service.
 This works recursivly until the root class definition has reached.

 So you might want to define an abstract controller service with commonly used